 Sending out an SOS

-So many young men today are lost or stranded in a deserted island of manhood, and don’t know how to get in touch
+Maybe you are trying to connect and communicate.
+So many young men today are lost or stranded in a deserted island of manhood, and don’t know how to get in touch.
+Boys, at any age, desperate to find a way back but don’t know if they ever will.

 Sending out an SOS

-Maybe you found that one person to open up to, but they drifted away
+Maybe you found that one person to open up to, but they drifted away.

-“What people forget is a journey to nowhere starts with a single step, too.”
+“What people forget is a journey to nowhere

 They put me in a situation forcin’ me to be a man

-When I was just learnin’ to stand without a helpin’ handI’m slippin’ I’m fallin’ I gots to get up
+When I was just learnin’ to stand without a helpin’ hand

 Get me back on my feet so I can tear shit up

-When we think of men and story telling, the stereotype is that the story is loud, it is embellished, it is action-packed, it is over-the top.
-One of the things I love about Castaway is how it allows the story to breathe, it lets the story tell itself like a slow moving ripple in the water.
+When we think of men telling a story, you might imagine the story is loud, embellished, action-packed, or over-the top.
+What I love about Castaway is how it allows the story to breathe and move like a slow moving ripple in the water.
 There are volumes of words expressed with no words, just long, beautiful moments of silence.
-Men however, spend much time in silence.
-Silence among others or internally, they are stranded within themselves.
+Men spend much time in silence: silence among others, or stranded within themselves.
+Years spent holding onto something from the past, alone on an island of anger.
+Emotionally missing, lost within your own world, or consumed, obsessed with the pursuit of something we can’t find.
+Sometimes a man needs to lose himself, to find himself.

 An island lost at sea